Car Title Loans: 3 Things to Know Before Getting One

 2. High Fees and Interest Rates

-Two of the major disadvantages of a car title loan are high fees and high interest rates.
-It is quite normal for lenders to charge around 25% interest rate per month.
+Two of the major disadvantages of a car title loan are high fees and high-interest rates.
+It is quite normal for lenders to charge around a 25% interest rate per month.
 This means that the annual percentage rate (APR) is more than 300%, which is much higher than other forms of credit.